TedHusted/awake/awake.md/awake.md

 Inside the colony, they expand.
 The transfer tube bursts.
 A slick black mass spills out, coiling like liquid smoke.
 The shapes swirl like miniature tornados.
 The whirlwinds churn in a vortex of shifting metal and crackling energy.
 A sound like thunder rumbles.
 Out of the vortex emerge battle bots.

-The bots are 50 cm taller than the greys, and come in various colors, like bronze, black, gold, and silver.
+The bots are 50 cm taller than the greys, and come in various colors.
+Bronze, black, gold, silver.
 On the top, they have a rotating dome, which almost scrapes the hallway ceiling.
 They have a single telescope for seeing and two spindly arms.

 One arm is the barrel of an energy weapon.
 The other arm telescopes.
 When extended, it has a suction cup at the end, which they use as a hand.
 The bots travel on treads, hidden by an armored skirt.